RomanPilyushin/Hacken/README.md

 ### Summary of How the Application Works:

 1. **Connection to Ethereum Blockchain**: The application connects to Infura via Web3j to fetch Ethereum blocks and transactions.
-2. **Transaction Processing**: For each block, the transactions are extracted, and new transactions are saved to the H2 database.
+2. **Transaction Processing**: For each block, the transactions are extracted, and new transactions are saved to the Postgres database.
-3. **Transaction Storage**: Transactions are stored in the H2 database, where details such as the hash, sender, recipient, and value are saved.
+3. **Transaction Storage**: Transactions are stored in the Postgres database, where details such as the hash, sender, recipient, and value are saved.
 4. **Data Retrieval**: Users can query the application’s REST API to retrieve stored transactions based on various criteria (by hash, from address, to address).

 ### Example Use Case: